onepanelio/core-docs/docs/deployment/configuration/miniotenants.md

   ```

 ## Create a New Tenant

 :::note
-The namespace used for MinIO tenants should be the same when you deploy Onepanel.
+The namespace used for MinIO tenants should be the same as the one you use for Onepanel.
+This is the `application.defaultNamespace` value in your `params.yaml`
 :::

 1. To create a tenant we must first create a namespace.